Become our fan

 Sexual Misconduct, Harassment, and Discrimination of Protected Classes

 childbirth, or related medical conditions, sexual orientation, genetic information, disability, or veteran status in admissions, educational programs, or employment of faculty, administration, and staff.
 Conduct constituting sexual misconduct, sexual harassment, related retaliation and protected class discrimination is strictly prohibited and will result in appropriate sanctions.
 Students wishing to file a complaint alleging sexual misconduct, sexual harassment, related retaliation and protected class discrimination should follow the outlined proceedings, located in the Student Handbook (http://www.tamiu.edu/studentaffairs/StudentHandbook1.shtml

 Absence policies in classes must accommodate pregnancy or childbirth related absences and allow for make-up work.
-For faculty it is important to note that, “a teacher may not refuse to allow a student to submit work after a deadline that she missed because of absences due to pregnancy or childbirth.
+For faculty, it is important to note that, “a teacher may not refuse to allow a student to submit work after a deadline that she missed because of absences due to pregnancy or childbirth.
 Additionally, if a teacher’s grading is based in part on class attendance or participation, the student should be allowed to earn the credits she missed so that she can be reinstated to the status she had before the leave.”

 Please refer to the TAMIU Attendance Rule

 It is not unusual for students to encounter temporary illnesses or injuries during their time at TAMIU.
-The flu, severe colds, surgeries etc. all represent temporary conditions which may result in missed classes and other academic difficulties.
+The flu, severe colds, surgeries, etc. all represent temporary conditions which may result in missed classes and other academic difficulties.
 Such temporary conditions do not qualify for protection under the Americans with Disabilities (ADA) Act so long as they do not last more than 6 months.
-As with temporary disabilities, students may contact the Office of the Associate VP for Student Affairs at (956)326-2282 for support.
+As with temporary disabilities, students may contact the Office of Counseling and Disabilities Services at (956)326-2230 or visit Zaffirini Success Center 138.

 Withdrawal Due to Medical Reasons